mmatas1300/der-Karteneditor/README.md

 # Der Karteneditor

-A web app designed to learn german words (nouns, verbs, adjectives, etc.) and sentences.
-The topics are obtained from the book "Netzwerk neu" published by Klett.
+A desktop app designed to add cards to "die Wortschatzkartei".

 ## Screenshot